krishna-waidande/krishna-waidande.github.io/know_linux.md

 Later this program known by "Linux kernal".

 Wait!! you must be thinking now what is kernal.
-Kernal means a part of program which interacts with the hardware part.IN simple work a program which talks with hardware of computer. get it...
+Kernal means a part of program which interacts with the hardware part.In simple word a program which talks with hardware of computer.

-In 1991, while studying computer science at University of Helsinki,Linus Torvalds began a project that later became the Linux kernel.He wrote the program

-> Do you know what is Opensource ?
+let's know more about Linux.

+### HOW IS LINUX DEVELOPED?

+The best thing about Linux is no one owns Linux.
+Unlike other operating systems like Microsoft’s Windows or Apple’s Mac and iOS.
+It doesn’t belong any big company.
+It is open source.
+Anyone can you Linux under GPU licence.
+It is the community that develops Linux that power Linux.

+Linux has huge community of more than 10000 developers and 1000 companies , helping it to move towards the future.

+Here I am sharing a short video on [How linux is mainain](https://youtu.be/yVpbFMhOAwE)

+### DO YOU KNOW WHAT IS OPENSOURCE ?

-Technical defination :
+wiki defination :
 ```
 The copy-right holder provides right to study, change and distribute the software to anyone for any purpose.Opensource
 softwares are developed in public, in collaborative manner.